Acuant/AndroidSDKV11/README.md

 			fun onError(error: Error)
 		}

-	The AcuantImage can be used to verify the crop, sharpness, and glare as well as upload in the next step:
+	The **AcuantImage** can be used to verify the crop, sharpness, and glare of the image, and then upload the document in the next step (see [AcuantDocumentProcessing](#acuantdocumentprocessing)).

 		class AcuantImage {
 			val image: Bitmap